alphagov/notifications-ruby-client/DOCUMENTATION.md

 |`response.completed_at`|Date and time notification delivered or failed|String|
 |`response.created_by_name`|Name of sender if notification sent manually|String|

-If the notification specified in the `older_than` argument is older than 7 days, the client will return an empty `collection` response.
+If the notification specified in the `older_than` argument is older than 7 days, the client returns an empty `collection` response.

 ### Error codes

-If the request is not successful, the client will return a `Notifications::Client::RequestError` containing the relevant error code:
+If the request is not successful, the client returns a `Notifications::Client::RequestError` and an error code.

 |error.code|error.message|How to fix|
 |:---|:---|:---|